 Barber: Ex-49er Nick Moody among athletes advocating for pot

 Moody started smoking weed in high school.
-He failed a test at Florida State, and butted heads with NFL management over the issue.
+He was suspended for using at Florida State, and again in the NFL after multiple positive tests.
 But he never considered his usage a problem.
 The ban on marijuana in football?
 That was the problem.

 “I feel like my best games were when I was highest,” Moody told me recently.